0

 • Actively listen to their concerns, providing empathy and sympathy without bias.

-• Help clients to attain a deeper understanding of their issues so they can move towards a positive resolution.
+• Help clients attain a deeper understanding of their issues so they can move towards a positive resolution.

-• Help support clients to make decisions and choices that will enable them to move forward and improve their lives.
+• Help support clients make decisions and choices that will enable them to move forward and improve their lives.

 • Refer clients to other avenues of support (when necessary).